Biomedical Equipment Technician

 DeVry University

 Devry University offers a bachelor’s in biomedical engineering technology.
-Devry students in this program how to build, design, and maintain systems and medical devices.
-These include MRI machines, patient monitoring devices, CAT scanners, surgical devices, and prosthetics.
+Students in this program learn to build, design, and maintain systems and medical devices, including MRI machines, patient monitoring devices, CAT scanners, surgical devices, and prosthetics.

 Admission requirements include a high school diploma or equivalent, completed application, ACT or SAT examination scores, transcripts, and proof of English proficiency for international students.

-Made up of 141 credit-hours, the program provides students with a primer on quality testing and troubleshooting issues for common pieces of equipment.
+The program, which consists of 141 credit hours, provides students with a primer on quality testing and troubleshooting issues for common pieces of equipment.
 Courses include an introduction to engineering technology and information sciences, product development, and laboratory courses in biomedical equipment and instrumentation, medical imaging technology, and telemedicine and medical informatics.

 Students learn how to use tools for designing and implementing data and imaging, analyzing biomedical problems using basic tools and concepts, using microprocessors along with peripheral devices, and developing hardware and software.
-At the end of the program, graduates are prepared for roles sas biomedical equipment technician, applications engineers, biomedical sales engineers, engineering technicians, and electronics technicians.
+At the end of the program, graduates are prepared for roles as biomedical equipment technicians, applications engineers, biomedical sales engineers, engineering technicians, and electronics technicians.

 • Location: Grove, Illinois